Ericson2314/rust-papers/README.md

 ```
 This convoluted rule allows one to build a node where it and its successors just see the dereferenced lvalue instead of the reference itself.
 Then, provided we can build real successors which see a reference instead, this node too can be built with the reference instead.
-The type of the deref lvalue becomes the current type, and the type of the final type can be anything but must stay the same.
+The type of the deref lvalue becomes the current type, and the type of the residule type can be anything but must stay the same.
 Let's put this into context with assign.
 Say we want to move out of a unique reference.
 The premised assign node expects `deref(lv): T`, and its single successor expects `deref(lv): Uninit<_>`.